-Here are a few tips for managing risk at your business place.
+Here are a few tips for managing risk at your place of business.

-Security cameras can help document the routine events of your business and help to prevent burglary and business fraud.
-Be sure to notify your insurance agent if you do install a security system, as you may be able to get a discount on your business coverage.
+- Install CCTV cameras: Security cameras can help document the routine events of your business and help to prevent burglary and business fraud.
+Be sure to notify your insurance agent if you do install a security system, since you may be able to get a discount on your business coverage.

 Important Considerations When Filing Business Insurance Claims